2021 Popular Annual

 Special Purpose Local Option Sales Tax (SPLOST)

-Rec Center: Construction underway.
-The 42,000 square foot Recreation Center will feature three basketball courts, a fitness room, a gymnastics center, a 1/12th of a mile walking track and office space upon completion.
+Rec Center: Construction completed December 2021.
+The 42,000 square foot Recreation Center features three basketball courts, a fitness room, a gymnastics center, a 1/12th of a mile walking track and office space.

-Smith-Gilbert Gardens: Phase One under construction, estimated completion Spring 2021.
+Smith-Gilbert Gardens: Phase One completed.
 Phase One includes additional parking & site improvements.

 Facility Improvements: City Hall roof restoration completed, additional facility improvements are currently underway and/or ongoing.

 Old Highway 41: Widening road, drainage improvements and installing traffic signal at Stanley Road.
-Construction underway.
-Project is nearing completion.
-(Project ties to Cobb DOT intersection improvement project on Barrett Pkwy.)
+Project completed.

 Our City offers a wealth of activities we want everyone to hear about, participate in and enjoy.
 We use a multi-media approach for communications.